systemd/mkosi/README.md

 * Separate partitions for `/srv` and `/home` may be added in

+* The root, /srv and /home partitions may optionally be encrypted with LUKS.

 * A dm-verity partition may be added in that adds runtime integrity data for the root partition